1.Preface

 * Displayed conditionally.
 Once the server and project are determined, RedSync locks their fields.
 You have to unlock them by clicking the Edit button to change them.

-When you change the project, RedSync archives the currently connected Cards or moves them to the specified List, if any, then creates new Cards from Issues in the newly specified project.
+When you change the project, RedSync archives the currently connected Trello cards or moves them to the specified List, if any, then creates new Trello cards from Redmine issues in the newly selected project.

-When you change the server (and the project), you have to archive all the currently connected Cards beforehand because there may be a project or Issues which coincidently have the same ID in the new server.
+When you change the Redmine server (and the project), you have to archive all the currently connected Trello cards beforehand because there may be Redmine issues that coincidentally have the same ID on the new Redmine server.

 Timezone